-A few years ago, we announced that we had licensed the technology to produce mycelium-based leather.
+A few years ago, we announced that we had licensed the technology to produce mushroom-based leather through a previous non-exclusive partnership with Bolt Threads.
 This technology has now been commercialised.
-Last year, Stella McCartney released some Falabella bags using mycelium leather made with our technology.
+For instance, last year, Stella McCartney released some handbags using our technology.

 Elsewhere, we realised that there is a huge need for structure or scaffolding in the plant-based meat space.
 It’s fascinating to see the innovations happening in this space.
 But 80% of the total value of the beef industry in the US is derived from whole-cut products.

 If we are going to meaningfully shift consumers’ tastes from traditional meat consumption to plant-based consumption, we need to create whole cut plant-based offerings like steak and bacon.
 We found that the mycelium tissue creates a similar fibre-like network to the muscle tissue of an animal.
 We can mimic the whole muscle fibres using mycelium and then infuse it with proteins, fats, flavours and other ingredients to create whole cut plant-based “meats” that have analogous structure to the whole muscle tissue from a cow, pig, chicken or fish.
 We are routinely serving our bacon and fish products at our Feasts of the Future events which are by invitation only for now.

 LG: What were you doing before you took up this role?